sumancelestial/project-done/README.md

 ### Exam notifier

-The application exam notifier where admin can create any kind of exams and user can subscribe those exams and can get the website notifications.
+Thhis platgorm provide alerts on jobs for Central Govt., State Govt. and autonomous bodies.
+In this application, admin can create any kind of exams and user can subscribe those exams and can get the website notifications.
 This web app is made by Vue.js, cloud computing and graph database such as lambda, API gateway and Neo4j

 My Roles and Responsibilities